-The mountain markets in Ha Giang, colours of the karst mountains
+The mountain markets in Ha Giang: the colours of the karst mountains

-Among the large and small markets that abound the rugged land in the extreme north, some markets along with their uniqueness deserve to be a stop during your trek in the mountains.
-Note for yourself if you have in mind to explore some of the colourful markets in Ha Giang, a place of tradition of seventeen ethnic groups.
+Among the large and small markets that dot the rugged landscape of the extreme north, there are some in particular whose uniqueness demands a stop during your trek in the mountains.
+Note this for yourself if you have the idea or desire to explore some of the colourful markets in Ha Giang, the true places of tradition of seventeen ethnic groups.

 Mountain markets are usually held once a week.
-Note that most of the mountain markets in Ha Giang are weekly, there are four standing out.
+Note that most of the mountain markets in Ha Giang are weekly, and there are four that stand out.
 Simply put, these are the "cho lui" literally meaning the markets which fall by one day each week.
 Held every six days, this kind of market hardly exists anywhere else in Vietnam.
-If you go there Saturday this week, it will be Friday for the next.
-Follow us to not miss anything of the small mountain fairs bursting with colours.
+If you go there on Saturday this week, it will be on Friday in the next week.
+Follow us to not miss anything about the small mountain fairs bursting with colours and tradition.

-Whatever its size and activity, a mountain market awakens from early morning around 5 a.m. and continues normally until 3, 4 p.m. in the afternoon.
+Whatever its size and activity, a mountain market awakens from early morning around 5 a.m. and continues normally until 3 or 4 p.m. in the afternoon.
 On a motorbike, on foot or with your horse carrying very small things, you set off in the misty sail to the market.
-Alone, with family or friends, everyone prepares with anticipation for the meeting of the week.
-In the company of a rooster, scarves, knives, bundles of vegetables or even a herd of pigs, people come here to exchange poultry and small materials for family production.
+Alone, with family or friends, everyone prepares for the meeting of the week with anticipation.
+In the company of a rooster, scarves, knives, bundles of vegetables or even a sounder of pigs, people come here to exchange poultry and small materials for family production.

-Recognizable from afar, the women and girls of Hmong, Dao, Giay... parade along the dirt roads with their shimmering traditional costume.
-We meet from time to time a man more or less drunk back from the market.
-Like other mountain regions, the markets in Ha Giang are a place to live and meet ethnic inhabitants.
+Recognisable from afar, the women and girls of the Hmong, Dao and Giay ethnicities parade along the dirt roads with their shimmering traditional costumes.
+We may meet a man from time to time who is more or less drunk, on his way back from the market.
+Like other mountain regions, the markets in Ha Giang are a place to live, socialise and meet ethnic inhabitants.

 Dong Van market, one of the liveliest in Ha Giang